Protestant ecclesiology: Sacramental validity

+Though Evangelical-Lutherans are not dogmatic about the number of sacraments, three Lutheran sacraments are generally recognized including baptism, confession, and the eucharist.

+In Evangelical-Lutheran theology, sacraments are "effective and valid in as much as they enacted the Word of God".
+Proper intent with regard to the external act contributes to sacramental validity as well, for example, the presider's intent to consecrate the "very body and blood of Christ" in the celebration of the Mass.
+This affects the recognition of sacramental validity in other Christian denominations, in view with the Evangelical Lutheran reading of Scripture as teaching the real presence of Christ in the Eucharist.
+As such, Evangelical-Lutherans recognize the celebration of the Eucharist in the Roman Catholic Church, Eastern Orthodox Churches and Oriental Orthodox Churches, but Evangelical-Lutherans do not recognize the sacramental validity of the Lord's Supper as it is celebrated in the Baptist Churches (who reject this Evangelical-Lutheran dogma of the corporeal presence).

+Nomenclature

+Evangelical Lutheranism derives from the word "evangelical" (derived from εὐαγγέλιον euangelion, a Greek word meaning "good news", i.e. "Gospel") and "Lutheran" in reference to Martin Luther, who contributed to the development of the tradition.
+The Evangelical Lutheran Catechism notes that the church uses the term "Evangelical" to show "her adherence to the pure evangelical or gospel doctrines, and to the Scriptures in general".

+Reformed (Continental Reformed, Presbyterian, Anglican and Congregationalist) tradition

 Systematic ecclesiology

 John Calvin is among those working, primarily after Martin Luther, in the second generation of Reformers, to develop a more systematic doctrine of the church (i.e. ecclesiology) in the face of the emerging reality of a split with the Catholic Church, with the failure of the ecumenical Colloquy of Regensburg in 1541, and the Council of Trent's condemnation in 1545 of "the leading ideas of Protestantism".
 Thus, Calvin's ecclesiology is progressively more systematic.

 Emphasis on the Sovereignty of God

 The second edition of Calvin's Institutes of the Christian Religion in 1539 holds that "the marks of the true church [are] that the Word of God should be preached, and that the sacraments be rightly administered".
 Later, Calvin developed the theory of the fourfold office of pastor, doctor (or teacher), elder, and deacon, possibly owing to the colleagueship with Martin Bucer and his own experience of leadership in church communities.